KamisAyaka/TradingAgents-crypto/README.md

 ## TradingAgents Framework

 TradingAgents is a multi-agent trading framework that mirrors the dynamics of real-world trading firms.
-By deploying specialized LLM-powered agents: from fundamental analysts, sentiment experts, and technical analysts, to trader, risk management team, the platform collaboratively evaluates market conditions and informs trading decisions.
+By deploying specialized LLM-powered agents—from Binance market technicians, Odaily newsflash scouts, and long-form researchers to the trader and risk teams—the platform collaboratively evaluates market conditions and informs trading decisions.
 Moreover, these agents engage in dynamic discussions to pinpoint the optimal strategy.

 <p align="center">
   <img src="assets/schema.png" style="width: 100%; height: auto;">